Standards

 Categorizing Criteria

-The American psychologist Graves theorized that there are eight value systems, which evolved over the course of human history.
+The American psychologist Clare W. Graves theorized that there are eight value systems, which evolved over the course of human history.
 He assumed that each value system flows from the previous one as a response to:

 a.
 Ever more complex life circumstances